 I am a specialist in the English Language, with a focus on the history of English.
 My particular areas of interest include English historical linguistics, historical pragmatics (discourse markers), grammaticalization and lexicalization, phrasal verbs and composite predicates, corpus linguistics, and aspectual studies.
 I completed my PhD at the University of California, Berkeley, in English with a Linguistics Emphasis in 1981, and I have been working at UBC ever since.

-I am the co-author of two textbooks, one on the structure of modern English and one on the history of English, as well as the author of monographs on aspect, pragmatic markers, comment clauses, and lexicalization.
-I have edited several collections of papers, including the two-volume English Historical Linguistics: An International Handbook.
-Forthcoming in 2017 will be two books from Cambridge University Press: an edited textbook on English Historical Linguistics: Perspectives and Approaches as well as a monograph on The Evolution of Pragmatic Markers in English: Pathways to Change.
-The two-volume English Historical Linguistics: An International Handbook will be reprinted in six paperback sections.
+I am the co-author of two textbooks, one on the structure of modern English (now in its second edition) and one on the history of English (now in its third edition), as well as the author of monographs on aspect, pragmatic markers, comment clauses, and lexicalization.
+I have edited several collections of papers, including the two-volume English Historical Linguistics: An International Handbook (reprinted, with revisions, in 5 paperback versions in 2017).
+I have just published an edited textbook on English Historical Linguistics: Perspectives and Approaches as well as a monograph on The Evolution of Pragmatic Markers in English: Pathways to Change, both published by Cambridge University Press.

 My recent graduate seminars have concerned Historical Pragmatics, Pragmatic Markers, Literary Pragmatics, and Grammaticalization.

 The Development of English Aspectual Systems: Aspectualizers and Post-verbal Particles.
 Cambridge: Cambridge University Press, 1988.
 Digitally reprinted, 2009.

 Pragmatic Markers in English: Grammaticalization and Discourse Functions..
 Berlin and New York: Mouton de Gruyter, 1996.